Skip to content

 MSF listener

 The stage will be executed when a session with the user-defined arguments is returned from Worker.
-Once the session is saved, it can be used in a Step with use_named_session: my-stage-name_session, where my-stage-name is the Stage's name.
+Once the session is saved, it can be used in a Step with use_named_session: my-stage-name_session, where my-stage-name is the name of the Stage.

 An example can be found here.